Five Questions on Friday with Bethany Imhoff

 - Income Pooling is allowed.
 Traditionally, the only income considered is from the borrower and co-borrower, if applicable.
 HomeReady allows more flexibility, counting the income of other relatives who may share the household.

 - Homeownership education is a requirement.
-At least one borrower must complete an online course designed to prep buyers for responsible homeownership.
+At least one borrower must complete an online course designed to prepare buyers for responsible homeownership.
 The course lets you go at your own pace; you can work on it from your smartphone, tablet, or computer.

 - The program is available to buyers with a credit score of at least 620.
 If you haven’t yet established enough credit to have a credit score, you may be able to use nontraditional forms of credit, like gym memberships or utility bills.